Getting Started

 HUB_DOMAIN=myhub.example.com

-docker compose -f hub.yml up -d
+docker compose --env-file prod.env -f hub.yml up -d

 Customization and Configuration